- TAX INFO

 LINE 23.
 TOTAL OTHER CREDITS

 The credits listed on PA Schedule OC are restricted credits meaning taxpayers or entities must obtain special documentation authorizing the use of the credits.
+Documents must also be sent to the Bureau of Corporation Taxes so the credit can be verified and applied to the taxpayer.
 Additional information on restricted credits is available in Chapter 17 of the PA PIT Guide found on the department’s website at www.revenue.state.pa.us.

 LINE 24.
 TOTAL PAYMENTS AND CREDITS